2020/28 | LEM Working Paper Series | ||||||||||||||||

 ||||||||||||||||

-(SVECM) typically used for price discovery.
-Exploiting the non-Normal distributions
+vector error correction models (SVECM) typically used for price discovery.

-of the variables under consideration, I propose two novel variants of the widespread
+Exploiting the non-Normal distributions of the variables under consideration, I propose a

-data will be provided.
+on IBM intraday data will be provided.

 |